fgsfds/BuildLauncher/README.md

 - Caribbean and Duke it out in DC can't be launched with EDuke32 and RedNukem
 - Wanton Destruction launched from Raze has episodes and maps names from the original game unless downloaded from the lancher
 - Skip intro checkbox doesn't work with RedNukem
-- Mods and campaigns that replace original files don't work with EDuke32 and related ports

 </td>
 </tr>